AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 Name

 The name of a container.
 If you're linking multiple containers together in a task definition, the name of one container can be entered in the links of another container to connect the containers.
 Up to 255 letters (uppercase and lowercase), numbers, underscores, and hyphens are allowed.
-This parameter maps to name in the Create a container section of the Docker Remote API and the --name option to docker run.
+This parameter maps to name in the docker container create command and the --name option to docker run.

 Required: Yes